 Project Blue Whale

-This issue was duly noted by the Húsavík Research Centre at the University of Iceland, a leading authority in the study of marine mammals.
-The centre is led by Dr Marianne Helene Rasmussen, who is the driving force behind ‘Project Blue Whale’ – a research initiative to get baseline data on ambient noise levels, the communication of blue whales and to study the effect that masking this low-frequency sound has on them.
+This issue was duly noted by the Húsavík Research Center at the University of Iceland, a leading authority in the study of marine mammals.
+The center is led by Dr Marianne Helene Rasmussen, who is the driving force behind ‘Project Blue Whale’ – a research initiative to get baseline data on ambient noise levels, the communication of blue whales and to study the effect that masking this low-frequency sound has on them.

 Dr Marianne Helene Rasmussen